Rachad-Alabi-ADEKAMBI/blood_donor/README.md

-# slainghi
+# Blood donor
-simple app to know who you can give your blood to as a blood donor
+->Select your blood group and find out which one you can donate blood to ->Built with Javascript
+->Feel free to contribute